google/cel-go/README.md

 ### Evaluate

 Now, evaluate for fun and profit.
 The evaluation is thread-safe and side-effect free.
-Many different inputs can be send to the same `cel.Program` and if fields are present in the input, but not referenced in the expression, they are ignored.
+Many different inputs can be sent to the same `cel.Program` and if fields are present in the input, but not referenced in the expression, they are ignored.